uber-archive/cidrtrie/README.md

-`cidrtrie` is a dumb implementation of a prefix tree and a library for classifying IP addresses based on prefix matching.
-I know that there other implementations (like [py-radix](http://www.mindrot.org/projects/py-radix/)) that are faster or whatever, but this one is simple and pure-Python.
+`cidrtrie` is a simplistic implementation of a prefix tree and a library for classifying IP addresses based on prefix matching.
+Unlike other implementations (such as [py-radix](http://www.mindrot.org/projects/py-radix/)), this is pure-Python and aims to be as simple as possible.

 ## Why? ##
+This implementation offers asymptotic performance improvement for problems that look like Internet routing.

-`bench.py` contains a simple _O(n)_ implementation ("`NaiveCidrClassifier`)of this which I've seen in a few dozen projects (compared with the O(32) prefix tree).
-Some sample numbers for inserting 100,000 cidrs into the tree and then looking up 10,000 IPs:
+`bench.py` contains a simple and used-elsewhere _O(n)_ implementation ("`NaiveCidrClassifier`) of this same functionalify.
+Some sample numbers for inserting 100,000 cidrs into the tree and then looking up 10,000 IPs on a 3GHz Intel i7-4578U:

     insert CidrClassifier 5.16s
     insert NaiveCidrClassifier 0.11s
     lookup CidrClassifier 0.25s
     lookup NaiveCidrClassifier 92.11s

-So, yeah, that's why.

-I use it to load in a mapping from CIDRs to ASNs from our edge routers and then efficiently map hundreds of thousands of IPs from log data to the corresponding ASN (which I can then translate into an actual owner through WHOIS).
+An example use case would be to efficiently map IP addresses (from logs or some other source) to the originating network (and, eventually, to the owner) without using a commercial library like MaxMind or bringing in any native-code dependencies.